15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 What to Know Before Visiting in Winter

-There is only one road in and out of the park, and in summer, it gets crammed and the parking lots are often full, so winter is actually a great time to go.
+There is only one road in and out of the park, and in summer, it gets very crowded.
+Arches requires a timed-entry reservation to visit between April and October, but in the winter, you can visit anytime.

 READ NEXT